hasura/graphql-engine/metadata-types/README.md

 _Note: Run with `yarn test`/`npm run test`_

-The test config file is used to take sample input JSON files, and feed them to the generated Typescript SDK for automated testing.
+The test config file is used to take sample input JSON files, and feed them to the generated TypeScript SDK for automated testing.
 The idea is to have many samples of `metadata.json` (or even individual types, like a single `table.yaml` item as JSON) and have them be type-checked against the generated types for verification.

-The input takes the location of a Typescript file containing the Metadata types, and then an array of `jsonInputTests` with `files` as a one or more file paths or glob expressions pointing to input JSON data to use as type inputs.
+The input takes the location of a TypeScript file containing the Metadata types, and then an array of `jsonInputTests` with `files` as a one or more file paths or glob expressions pointing to input JSON data to use as type inputs.

 For example: